rstar2/nodejs_datastream/README.md

    So implemented it as the client is reporting the PNG/JPG as image DataUrl, which in browser is supported natively but in order to work in nodejs with 'jsdom' the 'canvas' module has to be imported.
 The downside is that when bundled in the executable it adds around 80MB-windows (180-linux) more.

 🏳 For PDF conversion in the client - if needed real PDF (can use 'jsPDF' and 'svg2pdf.js') otherwise it can be implemented as just inserted image inside but there's no point in that - so this feature is not implemented.
 Actually Highcharts can converted with their exporting server.

+🏳🏳 Latest requirements are so that only SVG is needed (no other conversion in server side), so remove 'canvas', 'pdfkit' and 'svg-to-pdfkit' modules.